Michael Mokongo

-Michael Benoît Mokongo (born July 11, 1986) is a professional basketball player who last played for AS Monaco Basket of the LNB Pro B in France.
+Michael Benoît Mokongo (born July 11, 1986) is a former professional basketball player.

 International career

 Mokongo first represented the Central African Republic internationally at the 2009 AfroBasket qualifying tournament.
 He played for the country at the 2011 AfroBasket, averaging 11 points and a team-high 6 assists.
 Mokongo has also competed for France in the past, playing for them in the 2006 FIBA Europe Under-20 Championship.
 He was initially expected to play for the Central African Republic at the AfroBasket 2015 under head coach Aubin-Thierry Goporo, but a knee injury forced him to not compete at the event.